OLIMEX/OLINUXINO/SOFTWARE/A20/A20-build/README.txt

 # mkdir a20-olimex
 # cd a20-olimex

-Then let’s download the uboot sources from GitHub repository, note there are lot of branches but you have to use sunxi branch.
+Then letâ€™s download the uboot sources from GitHub repository, note there are lot of branches but you have to use sunxi branch.
 The u-boot is tested with the following branch:

 # git rev-parse --verify HEAD 36080eb05e9a1e96d58e3168631d3cc9c612a0e3